HangfireIO/Hangfire.io/extensions.md

 <div class="alert alert-warning">
     <h4>Disclaimer</h4>
-    Please note that the extensions below developed and maintained by the community.
-Extensions in Hangfire might significantly affect the execution pipeline, especially job storage implementation.
-We don't provide official support for community-based packages.
+    <p>Please note that the extensions below developed and maintained by the community.
+Such extensions may significantly affect the execution pipeline, especially job storage implementations, and <strong>have access to the stored data</strong>.</p>
+    <p>This list of extensions is provided for informational purposes only and does not constitute a recommendation or guarantee of their properties, including quality, safety, and security.  </p>
+    <p><strong>Hangfire OÜ and its affiliates are not responsible for any use of these extensions</strong> and does not provide official support for them.</p>
 </div>

 {% for category in site.data.extensions %}